marktext/marktext/CONTRIBUTING.md

 ## Philosophy

-Mark Text is still in development, many things will change and feature will be added but our philosophy is to keep things clean, simple and minimal.
+MarkText is still in development, many things will change and feature will be added but our philosophy is to keep things clean, simple and minimal.
 For example our side bar and tabs: these two panels provide a lot of functionality but don't disturb the user if it's need it.
-We'll add more and more feature, maybe extended by plugins, that can be activated via settings to improve Mark Text.
-So we allow everyone to customize Mark Text for it needs and provide a minimal default interface.
+We'll add more and more feature, maybe extended by plugins, that can be activated via settings to improve MarkText.
+So we allow everyone to customize MarkText for it needs and provide a minimal default interface.

 ## Issue reporting guidelines